diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 ### Removing pipeline data

 While it might be tempting to simply remove old or archived data from our databases this should be avoided.
-We should not permanently remove user data unless consent is given to do so.
+It is usually not desired to permanently remove user data unless consent is given to do so.
 We can, however, move data to a different data store, like object storage.

 Archived data can still be needed sometimes (for example for compliance or auditing reasons).
 We want to be able to retrieve this data if needed, as long